San Juan, Puerto Rico

 The Produce Market.
 Located inside the Plaza de Mercado in the center of the plaza.
 We used a machete to cut plantains from the bunch, picked out limes to make our own cocktails and selected a ripe papaya for lunch.

 La Tasca del Pescador.
 The place to go for seafood.
+In the heart of La Perla.
 We ordered the snapper, squid Ink rice & grilled prawns.

 Asere Cubano Kitchen and Bar.
 A fusion of Cuban and Puerto Rican cuisine with a roof top bar overlooking the plaza.